-The Georgia Department of Community Health (DCH) has decided to delay mandatory claims submission for EVV from July 1, 2021, to October 1, 2021.
-Fiscal Intermediaries and traditional providers may continue to bill through the Tellus/Netsmart solution or GAMMIS until October 1, 2021.
+The Georgia Department of Community Health (DCH) has decided to delay mandatory claims submission for EVV from July 1, 2021, to November 1, 2021.
+Fiscal Intermediaries and traditional providers may continue to bill through the Netsmart solution or GAMMIS until November 1, 2021.

 New deadlines related to EVV activities have been established.
 If you, as a Provider, have not completed the below activities by the expressed date, your agency will be subject to pre-payment review.

-- July 23, 2021 – All providers are required to be registered with the State EVV solution, Netsmart (Tellus).
+- July 23, 2021 – All providers are required to be registered with the State EVV solution, Netsmart.
 Even Providers using a third-party EVV vendor are required to register with the State EVV solution.

-- August 31, 2021 – All providers are required to have employees input into your chosen EVV solution and successfully submit at least one EVV-related claim.
+- August 31, 2021 – All providers are required to have employees added as users into your chosen EVV solution and successfully submit at least one EVV-related claim for each applicable Medicaid ID.
 To successfully submit a claim, aides and caregivers will have to use and capture visit data using EVV.

 Good Faith Exemption (GFE) Approval - DCH submitted a GFE Request Form on behalf of the State of Georgia on November 8, 2019.
 CMS granted an approval of the request on Monday December 3, 2019.
 Georgia’s new deadline for implementing EVV for Personal Care Services (PCS) is now January 1, 2021 and Home Health Care Services (HHCS) by January 1, 2023.
 While Georgia will miss this January 1, 2021 implementation deadline and incur incremental Federal Medical Assistance Percentage (FMAP) penalties, DCH is committed to working with Members, Providers, and vendors to meet training needs and implement a quality solution as quickly as possible.
 For more information about the GFE request, click